-Only tattooists who have successfully completed an appropriate course on use of topical anaesthetics are permitted to use them.
-Evidence of qualification must be available onsite.
+Only operators who have successfully completed an appropriate course on use of topical anaesthetics will be permitted to use them.
+Evidence of the qualification must be available onsite.
 The use of anaesthetic injections is prohibited.

 12. AFTERCARE

 Appropriate aftercare advice must be provided following each treatment.
 This must include information on actions to take if any adverse conditions occur.
 Where possible this should be given in written form for the client to take away.